zhenglisec/Label-Only-MIA/README.md

 # Decision-based Membership Inference Attacks

-This repository contains the implementation for "Membership Leakage in Label-Only Exposures" (ACM CCS 2021)
+This repository contains the implementation for [Membership Leakage in Label-Only Exposures](https://arxiv.org/abs/2007.15528) (ACM CCS 2021)

 Code will come soon.